 Normally, the costs of attending a conference can be considerable.
-This year is an exception.
+Virtual conferences are an exception.
 Without travel, hotel and time away from work, attending the virtual Cannexus conference will be much more convenient and cost-effective.
-However, it is likely your managers still want some justification for you to attend, especially at a time when budgets have tightened all around.
+However, it is likely your managers still want some justification for you to attend, especially at a time when budgets continue to be tight.

 Below is a list of suggestions that may help:

 - Review the Cannexus schedule and highlight the sessions you plan to attend and how they will benefit your work.
 Be specific. (e.g. I will learn more about supporting clients in their remote job search as the pandemic continues);

 - If they apply to you, find out what if any Continuing Education Units/Credits will be granted from associations where you hold a membership for attending the conference sessions;

 - Download the sample letter (*docx) to request attending Cannexus and customize it for your situation;

 - If necessary, have a plan for who will cover for you at work while you are at the virtual conference;

 - Research the keynote speakers or other presenters and have specific questions lined up relevant to their topics and your work;

 - Find out if other colleagues are attending the event to demonstrate it is a must-attend event.
 Suggest to your manager that networking – even virtually – with these peers can be invaluable;

 - Inform your manager that visiting with an online exhibitor can be like interviewing a high-priced consultant for free;